 Mine Safety & Health Law Special Institute – March 23-24, 2010

-After lunch on Wednesday, March 24, the Federal Mine Safety and Health Review Commission, sitting in special session at the USDOL auditorium, will hear oral arguments in Secretary of Labor v.
-Eastern Associated Coal Corp., with Edward Waldman for the Secretary and Hank Moore for Eastern Associated Coal, the issue being whether the Administrative Law Judge erred in finding that a violation of roof control requirements was not caused by the operator's "unwarrantable failure" to comply.
+Two special sessions provide an inside look at how the process works in Washington: A panel of Administrative Law Judges (ALJs) of the Federal Mine Safety and Health Review Commission will give comments and practice lessons, and will answer questions from the audience.
+In the final session on Wednesday afternoon, the Review Commission, sitting in special session at the USDOL Auditorium, will hear oral arguments in Secretary of Labor v.
+Eastern Associated Coal Corp.
+The issue: whether the ALJ erred in finding that a violation of roof control requirements was not caused by the Operator’s “unwarrantable failure” to comply.